tiangela1027/tiangela1027.github.io/content/writing/rooftop.md

 Yet all he could see were the widened eyes and other fresh cracks in a stone expression that wavered for the last time.

 And he felt freed.

-> I have made great progress with my novel.
-> <br> And out of everything I've written so far, I think this is one of the scenes I like the most.